 Fine Art is the making and study of visual art such as painting, printmaking and sculpture.
 The course covers a variety of different processes and skills, which can be developed on a specialist art and design degree course.
 Analytical and observational skills can be utilised in a wide range of creative environments.

-At the start of the year, you will be given a theme to base your project on.
+You will be given the opportunity to create a portfolio and will be given a theme to base your project on at the start of the course.
 The project will cover the formal elements, gathering research, observational drawing and looking at the work of others.
-The techniques you can expect to learn are; drawing with a range of media, lino and mono printing, painting with acrylics and watercolours.
+The techniques you can expect to learn are, drawing with a range of media, exploring different drawing styles, lino printing, mono printing, painting with acrylics and painting with watercolours.

-The exam board will then set a range of starting points and you will choose one of the themes to develop.
-Again, you will spend time researching your chosen theme.
-In addition to the techniques above, you will also learn and use etching, collagraph printing and mixed media.
+You will also be given an externally set assignment and you will chose a theme to develop.
+In addition to the skills above, you will also learn etching, collagraph printing and mixed media.

 45% of Fine Art Students continue to study Art & Design after completing their A Levels.